 A small, family restaurant with a meal where they do not use sweeteners, just herbs, salt and pepper, all for reasonable money.

 But we're not here for food, but for beer.
-On the spigot there is perfectly treated tank czech beer Pilsner Urquell.
+On the spigot, there is perfectly treated tank Czech beer Pilsner Urquell.

 This picturesque, lively restaurant and pub can be found a short walk from the sacred Vysehrad and the Vltava riverbank.

-It could be final stop of your journey through Prague, and quite a nice location for a nice but also a cheap hotel, cause it's still at the heart of Prague (Prague 2).
-The price for one beer is 48 CZK.
+It could be the final stop of your journey through Prague, and quite a nice location for a nice but also a cheap hotel, cause it's still at the heart of Prague (Prague 2).
+The price of one beer is 48 CZK.
 Opening hours are from 11:00am - 11:00pm.
 If you want to save time, you can book sits through this application Restu.cz.